Eucharist: Latter-day Saints

-In the Church of Jesus Christ of Latter-day Saints, the "Holy Sacrament of the Lord's Supper", more simply referred to as the Sacrament, is administered every Sunday (except General Conference or other special Sunday meeting) in each Latter-Day Saint Ward or branch worldwide at the beginning of Sacrament meeting.
+In the Church of Jesus Christ of Latter-day Saints, the "Holy Sacrament of the Lord's Supper", more simply referred to as the Sacrament, is administered every Sunday (except General Conference or other special Sunday meetings) in each Latter-Day Saint Ward or branch worldwide at the beginning of Sacrament meeting.
 The Sacrament, which consists of both ordinary bread and water (rather than wine or grape juice), is prepared by priesthood holders prior to the beginning of the meeting.
 At the beginning of the Sacrament, priests say specific prayers to bless the bread and water.
 The Sacrament is passed row-by-row to the congregation by priesthood holders (typically deacons).

 The prayer recited for the bread and the water is found in the Book of Mormon and Doctrine and Covenants.
-The prayer contains the above essentials given by Jesus: "Always remember him, and keep his commandments […] that they may always have his Spirit to be with them."
+The prayer contains the above essentials given by Jesus: "Always remember him, and keep his commandments [...] that they may always have his Spirit to be with them."
 (Moroni, 4:3.)